sailfishos-sony-tama/main/next-release-notes.md

 ## Update via OTA

-Due to the changes introduced to support encryption of personal data, OTA is not possible from the earlier releases.
-You have to reflash the device.
+Due to the changes introduced to support encryption of personal data, it is recommended to reflash the device.
+If OTA is performed, storage will be configured as a non-encrypted one.
+Note that as the storage is reconfigured in this case, it is important to have **full backup** of all data that you want to keep.
+It is possible that OTA may misconfigure the system and you would have to reflash it.

 ## Images